 Only member of the cast of "The Lord of the Rings" trilogy who met author J.R.R.
 Tolkien.

-Is a distant relative, by mother's second marriage, to Ian Fleming, creator of James Bond.
+Lee is a distant relative by his mother's second marriage, to Ian Fleming, creator of James Bond.

 1939-1941 - Works as an office clerk until joining the RAF during World War II.